juristr/juristr.github.com/_posts/2016-09-20-ng2-get-window-ref.md

 ---
 layout: post_new
-title: "Angular 2: How do I get a reference to the window object?"
+title: "Angular: How do I get a reference to the window object?"
 lead: "Learn how to inject the window object into your Angular components"
 postimg: "/blog/assets/imgs/ng2-window-obj-cardimage.png"
 tags: [ "JavaScript", "Angular"]